-173The White House Office of the Press Secretary, The Brussels G-7 Summit Declaration (5 June 2014) (The G-7 includes Canada, France, Germany, Italy, Japan, the U.K. the U.S., the President of the European Council, and the President of the European Commission.).
+183The White House Office of the Press Secretary, The Brussels G-7 Summit Declaration (5 June 2014) (The G-7 includes Canada, France, Germany, Italy, Japan, the U.K. the U.S., the President of the European Council, and the President of the European Commission.).

-174 U.S. Department of State, Joint U.S.-China Press Statements at the Conclusion of the Strategic & Economic Dialogue (10 July 2014) ("We are working together to phase down the production and the consumption of hydrofluorocarbons, which is a potent greenhouse gas.").
+184 U.S. Department of State, Joint U.S.-China Press Statements at the Conclusion of the Strategic & Economic Dialogue (10 July 2014) ("We are working together to phase down the production and the consumption of hydrofluorocarbons, which is a potent greenhouse gas.").

-175 UNEP (2014) DRAFT REPORT OF THE THIRTY-FOURTH MEETING OF THE OPEN-ENDED WORKING GROUP OF THE PARTIES TO THE MONTREAL PROTOCOL ON SUBSTANCES THAT DEPLETE THE OZONE LAYER; see also International Institute for Sustainable Development (2014) Workshop on Hydrofluorocarbon (HFC) Management and Thirty-fouth meeting of the Open-ended Working Group (OEWG 34) of the Parties to the Montreal Protocol on Substances that Deplete the Ozone Layer.
+185 UNEP (2014) REPORT OF THE THIRTY-FOURTH MEETING OF THE OPEN-ENDED WORKING GROUP OF THE PARTIES TO THE MONTREAL PROTOCOL ON SUBSTANCES THAT DEPLETE THE OZONE LAYER; see also International Institute for Sustainable Development (2014) Workshop on Hydrofluorocarbon (HFC) Management and Thirty-forth meeting of the Open-ended Working Group (OEWG 34) of the Parties to the Montreal Protocol on Substances that Deplete the Ozone Layer.

-176 UNEP (2014) WORKSHOP ON HYDROFLUOROCARBON MANAGEMENT: CONLCUSIONS AND IDENTIFICATION OF FURTHER DISCUSSION POINTS, SUMMARY BY THE RAPPORTEURS; see also International Institute for Sustainable Development (2014) Workshop on Hydrofluorocarbon (HFC) Management and Thirty-fouth meeting of the Open-ended Working Group (OEWG 34) of the Parties to the Montreal Protocol on Substances that Deplete the Ozone Layer.
+186 UNEP (2014) WORKSHOP ON HYDROFLUOROCARBON MANAGEMENT: CONLCUSIONS AND IDENTIFICATION OF FURTHER DISCUSSION POINTS, SUMMARY BY THE RAPPORTEURS; see also International Institute for Sustainable Development (2014) Workshop on Hydrofluorocarbon (HFC) Management and Thirty-fouth meeting of the Open-ended Working Group (OEWG 34) of the Parties to the Montreal Protocol on Substances that Deplete the Ozone Layer.

-177 CCAC, Climate and Clean Air Coalition now open to private sector partners (17 July 2014); see also International Institute for Sustainable Development (2014) Working Group meeting of the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC).
+187 CCAC, Climate and Clean Air Coalition now open to private sector partners (17 July 2014); see also International Institute for Sustainable Development (2014) Working Group meeting of the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC).

-178 CCAC, (2014) UN Climate Summit commitments to reduce short-lived climate pollutants and their impacts in Oil & Gas, Green Freight, HFCs Alternatives, and Municipal Solid Waste.
+188 CCAC, (2014) UN Climate Summit commitments to reduce short-lived climate pollutants and their impacts in Oil & Gas, Green Freight, HFCs Alternatives, and Municipal Solid Waste.

-179 The White House, U.S.-India Joint Statement (30 September 2014).
+189 The White House, U.S.-India Joint Statement (30 September 2014).
 U.S. Department of State, U.S.-India Energy and Climate Change Cooperation (30 September 2014).
-180 UNEP (2014) Adoption of decisions by the Twenty-Sixth Meeting of the Parties to the Montreal Protocol, D. Draft decision XXVI/x.